-Cyber Self-Defense: How to Avoid These Common Scams
+Cyber Self-Defense: How To Avoid These Common Scams

 Between online commerce and social media, we’re all spending more time on the internet these days.
 So are cybercriminals.
 Learn to protect yourself from their most common scams.

-Social Media Impersonation
+Social Media Account Hacks

 Social media platforms like Facebook and Instagram use email notifications to update you on account activity and new friend requests.
 In an attempt to access your account, cybercriminals will impersonate these emails and make them look just like the official ones.
 In an ironic twist, the message will often be a warning that someone has been trying to access your account, prompting you to click a link to change your password or recover your log-in credentials.
 Unfortunately, that link takes you to a fake page that allows the cybercriminals to hack into your actual account.

 What you should do: Never click on any links that are emailed to you until you’ve verified the sender.
-Always go to your social media pages by typing the Web address into the URL bar or opening the social network’s app on your phone.
+Always go to your social media pages by typing the web address into the URL bar or opening the social network’s app on your phone.
 Better yet, set up two-step verification on your social accounts so that signing on requires a special access code be texted to you in addition to you providing your log-in credentials.

 Phishing Attempts